children playing educational games

 What is Sudoku?

-Sudoku is a logic-based number puzzle that requires players to fill in blank cells so that each row, column, and 3x3 box contains all of the numbers from 1 to 9.
-Not only is Sudoku a fun and challenging game, but it also helps kids develop important problem-solving and reasoning skills.
+Sudoku is a logic-based number puzzle requiring players to fill in blank cells so that each row, column, and 3x3 box contains all numbers from 1 to 9.
+It is not only a fun and challenging game but also helps kids develop important problem-solving and reasoning skills.

 Benefits of Playing Sudoku